top of page

 Acts of Love and Compassion

-In its most traditional form we put aside a little extra money each week to give for the relief of poverty etc. This year you might consider a donation to charities relieving suffering in Gaza and the Holy Land:
+In its most traditional form we put aside a little extra money each week to give for the relief of poverty etc. But there is a lot more that we could embrace.

 messychurchpeople01 st john's.jpg